Give Us the Money

 Give Us the Money is a 2012 documentary film made by the Swedish director Bosse Lindquist.
 The film is produced by Momento Film and is a part of the cross media project Why Poverty?

-The film explores the Live Aid campaign that Bono and Bob Geldof started 1985.
+The film explores the Live Aid campaign that Midge Ure and Bob Geldof started 1985.
 With the film Lindquist wants to examine if charity from celebrities really can fight poverty.